The Reset Salad

 I made you a salad!
 I call it The Reset Salad because it’s loaded with many cleansing things and is perfect for times when you are a human wheel of cheese need something light, nourishing, and delicious.
 So…now?

 I’ve been whipping up versions of this salad for years, but I realized while making one on Instastories recently that I had never posted a recipe.
 This felt selfish given the salad’s deliciousness and detoxifying powers, so here we are.
-While I often mix things up, my favorite version has a base of peppery arugula, lots of celery for crunch, farro for nutty chew, apple for sweetness, avocado for creaminess, and plenty of fresh herbs for freshness.
+While I often mix things up, my favorite iteration has a base of peppery arugula, lots of celery for crunch, farro for nutty chew, apple for sweetness, avocado for creaminess, and plenty of herbs to keep things fresh.
 The simplest lemon dressing ties the whole shebang together, and it’s delightful.

 What I love most about The Reset Salad is that each bright, highly textured bite packs a serious nutritional punch and makes me feel instantly smarter and prettier.
 Not only is the salad high in satiating fiber, but it’s also a great source of antioxidants, healthy fats, minerals, and B-vitamins, which support brain and heart health.
 HALLELUJAH.